Autoscaling PaaSTA Instances

 scale down only when all of the configured metrics are below their target value.
 You can configure multiple metrics

-providers using a list in the autoscaling.metrics_providers
+providers using a list in the autoscaling.metrics_providers field, as follows:

 ---